Razbit/razos/README.md

 ##Setting up Bochs
 First, download Bochs sources (we use version 2.6.8).
-Make sure you have gtk2.0-dev, libncurses5-dev and libsdl-dev *SDL1* libraries.
+Make sure you have libgtk2.0-dev, libncurses5-dev and libsdl-dev (SDL 1) libraries.

 Extract the tarball and cd to the bochs-2.6.8 directory.
 Then build Bochs:
 ```shell